digitalocean/container-blueprints/DOKS-wordpress/README.md

 ### Deploying the Helm Chart

-Now it’s time to install WordPress on the cluster, the following WordPress [Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/wordpress/) will be used because is simple and easily to be configured.

-**Note:**
+In this section, you will install WordPress in your Kubernetes cluster using the [Bitnami WordPress Helm Chartt](https://github.com/bitnami/charts/tree/master/bitnami/wordpress/).

+Most important Helm chart values are:

- The critical setting are `externalDatabase` and `mariadb.enabled`, this will make WordPress to use an external database or use a different pod inside the cluster where mariadb will be configured.
+- `externalDatabase`- configures WordPress to use an external database (such as a DO managed MySQL database).
+- `mariadb.enabled` - configures WordPress to use an in-cluster database (e.g. MariaDB).

 First, add the `Helm` repo, and list the available `charts`: